GuitarML/Chameleon/README.md

 way a real amp head is used with a cabinet and other effects, this plugin is intended to be used in the signal chain along with IR's (cab sim), reverb, and any number of guitar effects.

-Chameleon's core sound comes from a neural net inference engine.
-This is what allows the plugin to emulate all the nuances of a high end tube amplifier.
+Chameleon's core sound comes from a neural net inference engine which allows the plugin to emulate all the nuances of a high end tube amplifier.
 The engine uses a stateful LSTM model, which improves the sound quality of the previous stateless LSTM used in the SmartAmpPro.
 It also improves CPU usage compared to the [SmartAmpPro](https://github.com/GuitarML/SmartAmpPro) and [SmartGuitarAmp](https://github.com/GuitarML/SmartGuitarAmp).